Qiuyu-Li/soci40133/README.md

 ## Data for Week 3: Politically skewed media

 I scrapped 1,000 tweets under the account of "CNN", "BBC", and "Fox News", and played around with the techniques and tools I learned from this week.

+And in Exercise 4, I scrapped a new set of data for the dynamic topic modelling, which is CNN's tweets between the 4th day and the 9th day of each month.
+I set the upper limit of the amont of tweets to be 500 for each month.